NEWSMAKER-Winner of Iran presidency is hardline judge who is under U.S. sanctions | Politics

 NEWSMAKER-Winner of Iran presidency is hardline judge who is under U.S. sanctions

-Ebrahim Raisi's record of fierce loyalty to Iran's ruling clerics helped explain why the senior judge had been expected to win Friday's presidential election, a contest the authorities limited almost exclusively to hardline candidates like him.
+Ebrahim Raisi's record of fierce loyalty to Iran's ruling clerics helps explain why he won Friday's presidential election as expected, a contest the authorities limited almost exclusively to hardline candidates like him.
 The win for Raisi, 60, an implacable critic of the West whose political patron is Supreme Leader Ayatollah Ali Khamenei, burnishes his chances of one day succeeding Khamenei at the pinnacle of power, analysts say.

 Accused by critics of human rights abuses stretching back decades - allegations his defenders deny - Raisi was appointed by Khamenei to the high-profile job of judiciary chief in 2019.
 Later that year, Raisi headed the legal system as authorities used the courts to suppress the bloodiest political unrest since the 1979 Islamic revolution.
 Iran says its legal system is independent and not influenced by political interests.